d-kz/d-kz.github.io/README.md

 ## Personal Site
-This is a statis site, bulit by Jekyll.
+This is a static site, bulit by Jekyll.
 Feel free to reuse this for your purposes.
 This template was made by modifying style template by [minimal](https://pages-themes.github.io/minimal/), and layout template by [jekyll quick portfolio](https://github.com/evanca/quick-portfolio).

 ### Guidelines:
 * To render locally:
 ```
-served by default on http://127.0.0.1:4000/
+# served by default on http://127.0.0.1:4000/
 jekyll serve
 ```